Merritt Paulson

-Henry Merritt Paulson III (born 1972/1973) is an American businessman who is the minority owner of Peregrine Sports, LLC, which owns the operating rights to the Portland Timbers, a Major League Soccer (MLS) team, and the Portland Thorns FC, a National Women's Soccer League (NWSL) team, both based in Portland, Oregon.
+Henry Merritt Paulson III (born 1972/1973) is an American businessman who is the minority owner of Peregrine Sports, LLC, which owns the operating rights to the Portland Timbers, a Major League Soccer (MLS) team.
+He and his company also founded and formerly owned Portland Thorns FC, a National Women's Soccer League (NWSL) team; both clubs are based in Portland, Oregon.

 Early life and education

-Paulson's father is Henry Paulson, a banker who served as the 74th United States Secretary of the Treasury, and was formerly chairman and CEO of Goldman Sachs.
+Paulson's father is Henry Paulson, a banker who was United States Secretary of the Treasury, and chairman and CEO of Goldman Sachs.
 His mother is Wendy (née Judge) Paulson.
 In 1995, Paulson graduated from Hamilton College with a Bachelor of Arts degree in English.
 He later earned a Masters of Business Administration from Harvard Business School.

 Career

 Portland Beavers

 In anticipation of acquiring sports franchises, Paulson formed Shortstop, LLC, which was organized as a Delaware entity.
 In May 2007 Paulson's investment group, Shortstop, purchased the Portland Beavers and the Portland Timbers from California businessman Abe Alizadeh.
 The purchase made Shortstop the Beavers' fourth owners since 2001.
 Hank Paulson, Merritt Paulson's father, was a minority partner in the company.
 The Portland Beavers played the 2007–2010 seasons under the ownership and management of Paulson's Shortstop organization.

 In 2010, Paulson sold the Portland Beavers, to focus on soccer.
 Paulson and his advisors moved ahead with plans to remodel PGE Park.
 The stadium was remodeled into a soccer-and-football only configuration for the MLS's 2011 expansion Portland Timbers.
 That meant that there was no longer a stadium facility in Portland for the Beavers to play on the AAA baseball level.